Jesuit High School (Tampa): Facilities

 To the north of the chapel are the cafeteria, fine arts building, and Jesuit residence.
 Classroom buildings surround the remaining sides of the chapel.
 The gymnasium, nicknamed the "Tiger Palace", can has a seating capacity of 1,400.
 The southeast portion of the campus contains the renovated athletic center, which was dedicated and Major League Baseball Hall of Famer Al López and Jesuit alumni.
 The library is dedicated to Fr.
 Richard Hartnett, S.J.
 Recently, the chapel has been replaced by a larger one and plans are complete for a $35 million multipurpose building, with a cafeteria and arts and theater rooms.

-Notable alumni
+Alumni

 Jesuit alumni have become well known in a variety of fields, including politics, ministry, education, medicine, journalism, science, law, professional athletics, writing, acting, painting, engineering, entrepreneurship, and, according to Nick Suszynski, 15 judges.
 The Alumni Association commonly refers to the high school as "Tampa's largest fraternity".